The Burbage Curriculum

-In 2011 a school calculation policy was agreed and shared with parents alongside a workshop that took place in school.
-The policy, which is in the form of a handbook, gives parents details about how we teach both formal and informal methods of calculating with the operations of addition, subtraction, multiplication and division.
-We created this is response to requests from parents who were often confused by the methods that are now used in school and wanted to be able to help their children with their learning
+Our school calculation policy, which is in the form of a handbook, gives parents details about how we teach both formal and informal methods of calculating with the operations of addition, subtraction, multiplication and division.
+We created this is response to requests from parents who were often confused by the methods that are now used in school and wanted to be able to help their children with their learning.

 Click below to download a copy of this handbook.